 It will also help if you review immovable objects like trees, shrubbery, or walls that you will have to either work around or incorporate into your design.

-A with a lot of versatility.
+A pergola is an option with a lot of versatility.
 Shade can be generated by greenery and draped fabric or tarps.
 Outdoor tarps usually come with grommets so they can be secured either on the top of the pergola or on the side.
 Go for colors to compliment the color of the house or patio block or go for bright colors to really bring the fun in.

 Using partial coverings on the pergola means shade and shelter, but you’ll also still be letting the light in and experiencing the outdoors.